oliver-hanna/CSCI2270_FinalProject/README.md

 Copy the repository to its own directory.
 I've already compiled the program, so run ./Driver in the linux terminal, or alternatively compile it yourself by running: make and then ./Driver afterwards.
-The Driver runs the whole program and main!
+The Driver runs the whole program (and is the main)!

 Dependencies:
 None